thinkshout/thinkshout/_services/strategy.md

 blurb: |
   A well-cultivated, strong base doesn’t happen by accident.
 It takes careful planning and intentional messaging that resonates with your wide array of audiences.
 blurb_short: |
-  A well-cultivated, strong base doesn’t happen by accident.
-It takes careful planning and intentional messaging that resonates with your wide array of audiences.
+  A well-cultivated, strong base takes careful planning and intentional messaging.
 points: |
   <li>Website Audit and Metrics</li>
   <li>Communications Audit</li>